Listen to this article

 Average Holdings and Recommendations

-The average American holds about 3.9 to 4 credit cards.
+The average American holds about 3.9 to 4 credit cards, according to Experian data.
+This suggests that a multi-card strategy is quite common.
 For those just starting out, it's recommended to begin with at least one card to build credit responsibly.
 Starting with two cards from different lenders can provide flexibility and a backup if one card becomes compromised.
+Having a backup card is especially useful if one card issuer freezes your account due to suspected fraud or if you exceed your credit limit on one card.

 Key Considerations